 I'm quite jovial, I think.
 I live in Queen's Park, London.
 You can probably work out what my interest are from above.
 I like sharing whisky.

-I am a Visual Artist, Principal Ballet Dancer, Art Director, Business Principal and Health Care Professional.
+My professional experience includes: Visual Artist, Principal Ballet Dancer, Art Director, Business Principal and Health Care Professional.

 Tibetan Language Courses and Events